arrowtype/robofont-marx/README.md

 ## Installation

 1. Download or `git clone <url>` the git repo into a general folder for type/code repos (for me, this is `/Users/stephennixon/type-repos`).
 2. Next, make a new, empty folder in your RoboFont scripts folder.
 Name it whatever you want, but I have named mine `01-marx` to put it near the top of the menu.
-3. In a terminal, use `cd <new_folder_path>` to navigate to the new, empty folder.
+In a terminal, use `cd <new_folder_path>` to navigate to this new, empty folder.
-4. Use `ln -s <general_repos_path>/*.py .` to symlink all the python files into the current directory.
-For me, this is:
+3. Use `ln -s <general_repos_path>/*.py .` to symlink all the python files into the current directory.
+For me, this looks like:

 ```
 ln -s /Users/stephennixon/type-repos/robofont-marx/*.py .
 ```

-5. In RoboFont, open the Scripts menu, and click `Update Menu`.
+In RoboFont, open the Scripts menu, and click `Update Menu`.
 This will make the new scripts appear.

 ## Usage